 (a) The Parent has no subsidiaries other than the Acquisition Subsidiary.
 The Acquisition Subsidiary is an entity duly organized, validly existing and in corporate and tax good standing under the laws of the state of Maryland.
 The Acquisition Subsidiary has not conducted any business operations since its organization.
 The Parent has delivered or made available to the Partnerships complete and accurate copies of the Organizational Documents of the Acquisition Subsidiary.
 The Acquisition Subsidiary has no assets other than minimal paid-in capital, has no liabilities or other obligations, and is not in default under or in violation of any provision of its charter, bylaws or other Organizational Documents.
 All of the issued and outstanding shares of capital stock of the Acquisition Subsidiary are duly authorized, validly issued, fully paid, nonassessable and free of preemptive rights.
-All shares of the Acquisition Subsidiary are owned by the Parent free and clear of any restrictions on transfer (other than restrictions under the Securities Act and state securities laws and Liens.
-There are no outstanding or authorized options, warrants, rights, agreements or commitments to which the Parent or the Acquisition Subsidiary is a party or which are binding on any of them providing for the issuance, disposition or acquisition of any capital stock of the Parent or the Acquisition Subsidiary (except as contemplated by this Agreement).
+All shares of the Securities Act and state securities laws and Liens.
+There are no outstanding or authorized options, warrants, rights, agreements or commitments to which the Parent or the Acquisition Subsidiary is a party or which are binding on any of them providing for the issuance, disposition or acquisition of any capital stock of the Parent).
 There are no outstanding stock appreciation, phantom stock or similar rights with respect to the Acquisition Subsidiary.
 There are no voting trusts, proxies or other agreements or understandings with respect to the voting of any capital stock of the Acquisition Subsidiary.

-At all times from January 1, 2010 through the date of this Agreement, the business and operations of the Parent have been conducted exclusively through the Parent.
+(b) At all times from January 1, 2010 through the date of this Agreement, the business and operations of the Parent have been conducted exclusively through the Parent.